(First published Monday, 27 January. Last updated Thursday, 27 February at 10:30 GMT)

 – Communications such as Sweden’s and Finland’s are not only advisable from a public health perspective, but also provide reassurance to Chinese travelers that the situation is being monitored, and that there are resources to help them if needed.

 – Chinese travel agencies and tour operators are still very busy dealing with cancellations and refunds.
 Any assistance you give in managing cancellations will be appreciated and can build trust and gratitude for future business.

 – As of early/mid-February, Chinese travel agents are officially back at work but are not going to be selling travel and arranging trips as usual.
 Generally working from home, they are now looking for training that can help them more effectively sell travel once the recovery begins.
-As evidence of this, more than 6,000 travel agents signed up for Dragon Trail’s China Travel Academy (CTA) training platform between since the start of February, bringing the size of our database up to 48,000 registered travel agents.
+As evidence of this, more than 7,000 travel agents have signed up for Dragon Trail’s China Travel Academy (CTA) training platform since the start of February, bringing the size of our database up to 49,000 registered travel agents.

 – Time-specific, tactical B2C campaigns can be temporarily suspended at this time.
 With many flight cancellations and travel restrictions around the world, general branding content needs to be carefully considered, as travel is not an option for many Chinese consumers and/or for many destinations.
 Content that not only sends a message of support but also helps to entertain the majority of Chinese travelers who are spending most of their time indoors at home right now, is getting a positive response.
 For example, on Weibo, both Edinburgh and the Art Institute of Chicago have posted about books to read during this time.
 Don’t forget that while tourism may be drastically reduced at present, many of those currently at home will want to travel again once this has been resolved – probably at the earliest during extended five-day May holiday period, and into the summer and October holiday.